Novar Fishings Regulations

 Wild Fisheries Reform

 Following the Wild Fisheries Review, Marine Scotland is now progressing with a program of Wild Fisheries Reform, including a package of Conservation Regulations.

 All Scottish rivers/districts have been allocated to one of 3 grades each with their own recommended management actions.
-The River Alness has been designated as Grade 1 for 2017: in these rivers, exploitation is considered sustainable and not additional management action is required, but this is reviewed annually so we cannot become complacent.
+Over 70% of all salmon rivers including the River Alness have been designated as Grade 3 for 2018: in these rivers exploitation is considered unsustainable and mandatory catch and release is required for one year.

 Fishing is permitted by fly only.
 Spinning and the use of fixed spool reels is prohibited.
 Only single and double hooks are to be used.
 Only barbless hooks, or hooks with flattened barbs, can be used up until June 30th.
 Maximum hook size for low water is size 8.

 A catch return should be made to the Novar Fishings Partnership immediately after the expiry date on your permit.